BenjaminBest/DetectPublicApiChanges/README.md

 > --workPath "..\SomeRelativePath"

-The program always create a unique directory inside the work-folder based on a FileTime-stamp,e.g: `131411407331414512`.
+The program always create a unique directory inside the work-folder based on a filetime-stamp,e.g: `131411407331414512`.
 The folder structure looks like this:
 ```
 |-- Work
     |-- 131411407331414512